-The term 'Debt Deflation' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Debt Deflation' is included in the Real Estate edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Debt Deflation refers to the scenario where the loan collateral (or any other type of debt) sees a decrease in value.
 This is generally a negative end result.
 It often causes the loan issuer to insist on a restructure of the loan agreement.
 In other cases, they may be able to demand that the loan itself be completely restructured.
 Other phrases that describe this concept are collateral deflation and worst deflation.

 Mortgages are a great example of this to consider.
 They are a traditional type of secured debt.
 If an individual takes out a mortgage to buy a house with, then the house itself proves to be the securing underlying collateral on this mortgage loan.
 This means that if the buyer later subsequently defaults on the payments which he or she make to the bank each month, then the bank would begin the tedious process to repossesses the house.
 A problem arises when the value of the house diminishes in value at the same time that the buyer is still caught up in the process of making the payments owed to the bank.
 This would create a potentially devastating debt deflation downward spiral and uncomfortable situation.
 In severe cases, this can be enough to cause a home owner to completely despair and simply walk away from the house and its associated mortgage come what may.